Family Thanksgiving Fun and Leftover Pie Recipes

 Our Real Stories of Too Much Pie

 Balancing our families dessert preference means that we frequently end up with an overabundance of dessert especially in a relatively small gathering.
-Last year it was particularly bad since a storm cancelled our plans at the last minute and we were bringing dessert for our original gathering and ended up bringing them to an alternate gathering that already had dessert.
+Last year it was particularly bad since a storm cancelled our plans at the last minute and we were bringing pies for our original gathering and ended up bringing them to an alternate gathering that already had dessert.
 We had a cake and 3 pies for 6 people.
-This year we have started Thanksgiving week with an abundance of leftover pie.

 Last Wednesday we were at Walmart looking for a snack for my daughter to bring to school on Thursday, when I found Marie Callender’s® Dessert Pies in the frozen aisle.
 I decided to buy a Dutch Apple Pie and a Pumpkin Pie to make for my husband and his friends for after their guys night barbecue dinner on Saturday.
 Of course I added a can of Reddi-Wip® Whipped topping to the cart.
 Pumpkin Pie just isn’t the same without the Reddi-Wip®!

 The house smelled so good on Saturday afternoon as I baked the pies.
 I couldn’t wait to share these delicious pies with my husband’s friends.